 Malaysian palm giant IOI to conduct audit after report alleging labour abuse

-KUALA LUMPUR, July 2 (Reuters) - Malaysian palm oil giant IOI Corp (IOIB.KL) will undergo an audit to assess the compliance of its labour policies and working conditions at its plantations, the firm said on Friday, following a report by a human rights group alleging violations.
+KUALA LUMPUR (Reuters) - Malaysian palm oil giant IOI Corp will undergo an audit to assess the compliance of its labour policies and working conditions at its plantations, the firm said on Friday, following a report by a human rights group alleging violations.

 IOI said it viewed the report’s findings seriously and would strive to improve the implementation of its labour policies and working conditions.